What is virtual exchange?

 Who is teaching this course?

 University of Michigan: Dr. John Branch teaches marketing and international business courses at the undergraduate, graduate and executive levels at Michigan’s Ross School of Business.
 He has been an adjunct or visiting professor at over 40 business schools throughout the world.
 A culturally astute learning expert, Professor Branch is a world-class guide to Business & Culture.
-In addition to Professor Branch, you will learn from expert teachers at partner schools in Egypt, Lebanon and Libya.
+In addition to Professor Branch, you will learn from expert teachers at partner institutions in Egypt and Libya.